nunchistudio/blacksmith/documentation/options/supervisor/consul.md

 ## Options

-- `Join`: The node of the distributed system to join.
-Each running instance of Blacksmith must join a different Consul agent to avoid access collision.
-  - `Address`: The Consul agent URL to dial to leverage distributed locks.
+- `Connection`: The Consul agent URL to dial to leverage distributed locks.
 When set, this will override the `CONSUL_ADDRESS` environment variable. **We strongly recommend the use of the `CONSUL_ADDRESS` environment variable to avoid connection strings in your code.**
-  - `Tags`: Slice of tags related to the node.
-  - `Meta`: Collection of meta-data related to the node.

 ## Environment variables

 Some options can be loaded from the environment variables.
-They will be loaded from `*pubsub.Options.Context` (or from `*pubsub.Options.Connection` for the connection string) if not found.
+They will be loaded from `*supervisor.Options.Context` (or from `*supervisor.Options.Connection` for the connection string) if not found.

 - `CONSUL_ADDRESS`: The Consul agent URL to dial to leverage distributed locks.
-  If `Options.Supervisor.Join.Address` is set, it will override and be used in replacement of this environment variable.
-Each running instance of Blacksmith must join a different Consul agent to avoid access collision.
+  If `Options.Supervisor.Connection` is set, it will override and be used in replacement of this environment variable.

   **Type:** `string`

-  **Required:** yes (if `Options.Supervisor.Join.Address` is not set)
+  **Required:** yes (if `Options.Supervisor.Connection` is not set)

   **Example:** `http://127.0.0.1:8500`